 - Send an email to All Songs Considered with a link to your favorite original song.
 (This should be a link to a page where the song can be heard.
 MP3 downloads are fine, too, but please only send a single track).
 Please also include your contact information.

-- After sending in your CD, please wait patiently, and do not write or call.
+- After submitting your music, please wait patiently, and do not write or call.
 The staff listens to some of everything they receive in the mail, and if you make it on the show, they'll call to let you know.